Continuous glucose monitor: United States

 The first CGM system was approved by the FDA in 1999.
-Continued development has extended the length of time sensors can be worn, options for receiving and reading data, and settings for alerting users of high and low glucose levels.
+Continued development has extended the length of time sensors can be worn, options for receiving and reading data, and settings for alerting users to high and low glucose levels.

 The first iteration of the Medtronic MiniMed took glucose readings every ten seconds with average readings reported every five minutes.
 Sensors could be worn for up to 72 hours.

 A second system, developed by Dexcom, was approved in 2006.
 The sensor was approved for use for up to 72 hours, and the receiver needed to be within five feet for transmission of data.

 In 2008, the third model was approved, Abbott Laboratories' Freestyle Navigator.
 Sensors could be worn for up to five days.

 In 2012, Dexcom released a new device that allowed for the sensor to be worn for seven days and had a transmission distance of 20 feet.
 Dexcom later introduced an app allowing data from the sensor to be transmitted to an iPhone.
-This system was approved for paediatric use in 2015.
+This system was approved for pediatric use in 2015.

 In September 2017, the FDA approved the first CGM that does not require calibration with fingerstick measurement, the FreeStyle Libre.
 The Libre is considered a "flash monitoring" system (FGM), and thus not a true ("real-time") CGM system.
 This device could be worn for up to ten days, but required 12 hours to start readings. and was followed by an updated device that could be worn for up to 14 days, and needed only one hour to start a new sensor.
 The FreeStyle Libre 2 was approved in Europe in October 2018, and enabled configuration of alerts when glucose is out of range.

-In June 2018, the FDA approved the Eversense CGM system for use in people 18 years of age and older with diabetes.
+In June 2018, the FDA approved the Eversense CGM system (manufactured by Senseonics Inc) for use in people 18 years of age and older with diabetes.
 This is the first FDA-approved CGM to include a fully implantable sensor to detect glucose, which can be worn for up to 90 days.
 The Eversense XL, a 180-day version of the system, was approved in Europe in October 2017.

+In February 2025, the FDA alerted patients of a safety concern continuous glucose monitors (CGMs) that rely on a smartphone to deliver critical safety alerts, because reports showed that people were missing alerts due to technology configuration issues.